 More and more people are looking for natural, and organic lotions & potions for their skincare routine, but what is the difference between natural, and organic.
 We asked the Founder of Green Chic to help us find out!

-Natural vs organic beauty products: what’s the difference?
+my site Natural vs organic beauty products: what’s the difference?

 Within the UAE, natural beauty products have been receiving a lot of love in recent years with a growing number of people using it.
 But with so many products claiming to be ‘natural’ and ‘organic’, things can get pretty confusing.
 So how do you tell the difference between those terms?
 Here’s my guide to understanding what they mean and identifying genuine products.

 purchase Lyrica Natural

 This generally means that the product has plant-based ingredients.
 But for those concerned with using truly natural products, then plant-based ingredients constitute 100% or the majority of a product with a limited number of safe synthetic ingredients.

 There are no regulations on using the word ‘natural’ in beauty products, so you can get varying degrees on how many plant-based ingredients form a product.
 As a result, you get a mix of genuine brands with less well-meaning brands within this space.
 You may have come across the word ‘greenwashing’ – which is when a company claims their product is natural but really it contains loads of toxic synthetic ingredients with one or two natural ingredients.

 For example, you commonly come across beauty labels with natural ingredients mentioned on it such as ‘Lavender Shower Gel’.
 To identify how natural it is, check the ingredients label at the back.
 You could find that lavender may be the only ingredient from the list that is natural.
 On the other hand, if a brand is passionate about using natural ingredients, there will be many ingredients within the list that are natural.